ros-controls/control.ros.org/humble/_sources/doc/mujoco_ros2_control/mujoco_extensions/doc/mujoco_extensions.rst

     * Setting an ``update_rate`` can drastically save time when calling ``mj_step``.
     * This may be removed in future versions after the `interval attribute <https://mujoco.readthedocs.io/en/stable/modeling.html#sensors>`_ is available for sensors.

+- ``async``: Whether or not to do raycasting synchronously or in a background thread.

+    * For high density sensors, background processing will help avoid blocking ``mj_step`` for long periods.
+    * Async processing requires a copy of the entirety of ``mjData``, so consumers should decide if the tradeoff is worth it.
+    * We recommend using the profiler in the simulate application to evaluate the timing differences.

 Note that rays that hit nothing or fall outside the min/max range return ``-1``.

 Example MJCF for a 2D lidar sensor: